adityakamath/optical_flow_ros/README.md

 * A Raspberry Pi Zero 2 W running Ubuntu 22.04 without any kernel modifications In both cases, the output frequency of 100Hz was achieved.

-## Challenges

-Both these challenges are common for both PMW3901 and PAA5100 boards:

-* Secret sauce: the library has a lot of proprietary information which cannot be explained.
-The manufacturer is apparently very guarded about this information, and the only people who seem to have this information have had to sign an NDA.
-This includes stuff like the scaling factor (explained later) which allows conversion from pixel values to distances as well as functionality such as turning the LEDs on and off.

-* Off-centered: The sensor breakout from Pimoroni is not centered on the breakout board.
-Even if this offset is corrected, the aperture of the sensor itself is not centered on the sensor package.
-Fortunately, Pimoroni has provided [a mechanical drawing](https://cdn.shopify.com/s/files/1/0174/1800/files/39b9173de8970896f2eaa114ef5738eb993a06cc.png?v=1621246728) of the sensor breakout.

 ## Improvements (To Do)

 * Rotations: The publisher assumes that the sensor is placed at a fixed height parallel to the ground (within the range of the respective sensor), and currently does not account for any rotations in any axis.
 Rotations in x and y directions (roll and pitch) can be accounted for using the explanation [here](https://ardupilot.org/copter/docs/common-mouse-based-optical-flow-sensor-adns3080.html) and in this [thesis report](https://lup.lub.lu.se/luur/download?func=downloadFile&recordOId=8905295&fileOId=8905299) referenced in the [Bitcraze PMW3901 driver](https://github.com/bitcraze/Bitcraze_PMW3901/tree/master)